Skip to main content

 • s: seconds

 Timestamps: By default, logs are prefixed with their timestamp in local timezone.
 Use —no-timestamps to hide them, or —utc to display timestamps in UTC.
 Severity Filtering: By default, all severity levels are shown.
 Use —severity to filter by specific levels.
 Available severities: FATAL, ERROR, WARNING, INFO, DEBUG, TRACE, UNKNOWN Use comma-separated values: —severity ERROR,FATAL Search: Use —search to filter logs by text content.
 Only logs containing the search term will be displayed.
-Job-Specific Filtering: When viewing logs for jobs, you can filter by specific task or execution:
+Examples:

 View logs for a specific sandbox (last 1 hour - default)